 Individuals with strong quantitative skills and training or experience in the fields of occupational or environmental epidemiology, occupational or environmental exposure assessment, industrial hygiene, genetics, molecular epidemiology, or bioinformatics are encouraged to apply.

 Fellowship applications are accepted on a continuous basis.
-Contact investigators in OEEB doing research in your area of interest with a copy of your CV; DCEG scientists are always on the lookout for new trainees.
-In addition, submit your CV to the application database so it can be reviewed by investigators across the NCI searching for trainees.
+Contact investigators in OEEB who are conducting research in your area of interest and send a copy of your CV; DCEG scientists are always on the lookout for new trainees.
+In addition, submit your CV to the application database so it can be reviewed by investigators across the NCI who may be searching for trainees.
 You can also apply for training positions with specific investigators listed below.

 Training Opportunities with Specific Investigators